metarex-media/www-metarex-media/content/docs/specifications/introduction.md

 * **Sender**
   * Categorize metadata as { (`binary` or `text`) and (`clocked` or `unclocked`) }
-  * Wrap metadata in an MXF container according to category
+  * Put metadata in an envelope according to category
-  * Add metarex identification (`mrxId`) metadata & timing information
+  * Stamp envelope with a metarex Id (`mrxId`) & timing information
-  * Check / Register the `mrxId` in a public register so that anyone can figure out what the metadata is
+  * Publish the `mrxId` in a public register so that anyone can figure out what the metadata is
-  * Map the mxf containers into a network transport for real time distribution if needed
+  * Map the envelope(s) into a network transport for real time distribution
 * **Receiver**
-  * Unmap network transport into a sequence of mxf containers
+  * Unmap network transport into a sequence of metarex envelopes
-  * Store / preserve /mux / process the mxf containers as a file or stream
+  * Store / preserve / mux / process the envelopes as a file or stream
-  * Get `mrxId` registration info [from the register](/reg)
+  * Get `mrxId` registration info [from the register]({{% relref "/app/reg/" %}})
   * Process metadata / download a plugin / display a message based on the registration information provided by the owner of the registration record.

-### MXF
+### The {{% metarex %}} envelope - MXF

 #### Why [MXF](https://www.amazon.co.uk/MXF-Book-Introduction-Material-eXchange/dp/024080693X)